 A. The Number One question.
-A helicopter will almost always be more expensive that a car journey.
+A helicopter will almost always be more expensive than a car journey.
 When you begin to factor in the value of your time, the frustrations of public transport and airlines, plus the privacy you will enjoy in your own helicopter, it actually becomes quite attractive.

 For a typical flight of between three and five passengers, expect to budget between £700 and £1000 for one hour.
 This will vary depending upon the type and speed of helicopter.

 It is worth considering that flying in a straight line at almost 130 miles per hour, direct to your destination, a helicopter covers the ground very rapidly.
-We regularly fly direct from northern France to Yorkshire in around two hours.
-Impossible even by airliner or Eurostar.

 Elstree in North London is only one hour away from Yorkshire, while the borders of Scotland can be reached in around 90 minutes.
 There are very few areas of the UK that are more than two hours away from Yorkshire by helicopter.
 Once you compare the cost per head of a helicopter charter with the cost of business class rail, or a long, slow and frustrating car journey, the benefits of helicopter travel become quite feasible.